 Ok, ok.
 You’re probably wondering: why the heck is a Sony camera review site posting a review about the DJI Mini 2?
 Well, after shooting photos from the ground for a decade, I decided to dabble in aerial photography.

-I won’t bore you with the backstory (that’s for later in the article!) but a few months ago I decided to pick up a refurbished DJI Mini 2 just to dip my feet into shooting pictures from the sky.
+I won’t bore you with the backstory (that’s for later in the article!) but about 8 months ago I decided to pick up a refurbished DJI Mini 2 just to dip my feet into shooting pictures from the sky.